lukaskreibig/MovieMasters/README.md

 yarn install
 ```

-By default, this command will install all modules listed as dependencies in package.json.
+This command will install all the neccessary modules.

 ## How to run :computer: